juju/docs/src/en/tut-lxd.md

 # Getting started with Juju and LXD

-[LXD](lxd-upstream) provides an amazing experience using machine containers to be able to create the same models that are created with Juju on other public and private clouds.
+[LXD][lxd-upstream] with machine containers gives you the cloud experience locally.
+You can use this local cloud to build the same models with Juju that you can build on other public and private clouds.
 Using LXD as a method to test, verify, and replicate complex software deployments is a powerful tool that every Juju user needs.
 These instructions will get you up and running and deliver the best-possible experience with Juju.
-At the moment, that means using the latest release of Ubuntu with '[Long Term Support][long-term-support]' (LTS): [16.04 LTS
+At the moment, that means using the latest release of Ubuntu with
+'[Long Term Support][long-term-support]' (LTS):
-                                          (Xenial)][Xenial-download].
+[16.04 LTS (Xenial)][Xenial-download].

-Our system will need the following:
+Your system will need the following:

-- [LXD][LXD-upstream]: a hypervisor for LXC, providing fast, secure containers.
+- [LXD][lxd-upstream]: a hypervisor for LXC, providing fast, secure containers.
 - [ZFS][ZFS-wiki]: a highly efficient and feature-rich filesystem and logical volume manager.